 environment, either real or simulated.”

-This document outlines the Motion Imagery Applications Working Group’s approach to meeting this requirement for CCSDS 766.1-R-0.
+This document outlines the Motion Imagery Applications Working Group’s approach to meeting this requirement for the DMI.

 1.5 DOCUMENT STRUCTURE

-Section 2 of this document provides a summary and conclusions from testing to date.
+Section 2 of this document provides a summary and conclusions from validation and testing to date.

-Section 3 outlines test goals .
+Section 3 outlines validation and test goals .

-Section 4 provides an overview of what was tested.
+Section 4 provides an overview of what was validated and tested.

-Section 5 provides greater detail for each of the tests.
+Section 5 provides greater detail for each of the scenarios.

-Section 6 documents the test results.
+Section 6 documents the results.

 2.0 SUMMARY CONCLUSIONS/RECOMMENDATION

-Current systems onboard the ISS have implemented the protocols listed in CCSDS 766.1-R-0 for Standard Definition and High Definition video acquisition and transmission.
-This includes all applications except for spacecraft-to-spacecraft.
-The one other exception is the use of JPEG2000 video as a real-time encoding technology.
-With those two exceptions, the International Space Station is (ISS) serving as a daily application of CCSDS 766.1-R-0.
-Video being acquired and transmitted from the ISS, regardless of which agency’s cameras are acquiring it, is being distributed as required to every space agency participating in ISS activities and to the public through the media.
+Current systems onboard the ISS have implemented the protocols listed in the DMI for Standard Definition and High Definition video acquisition and transmission.
+The exception is the use of JPEG2000 video encoding technology for real-time transmission as detailed in the Scope of this document (1.2).
+With this exception, the International Space Station is (ISS) serving as a daily application of the DMI .
+Video being acquired and transmitted from the ISS, regardless of which agency’s cameras are acquiring it, is being distributed as required to every space agency participating in ISS activities and to the public through the media using H.264 video compression.
+H.264 decoders compliant with the H.264 standard are capable of decoding all the resolutions and frame rates listed in the DMI.

-JPEG2000 testing will be scheduled in 2014 utilizing NASA resources to prove interoperability.
-Spacecraft-to-spacecraft digital video transmission will be proved with the inception of a program that requires that capability.
+JPEG2000 testing will be scheduled when the industry standard for transmission is sufficiently mature to allow full interchangeability between different manufacturers encoders and decoders.

-Based on the current systems being complaint with CCSDS 766.1-R-0 and a successful test of JPEG2000 interoperability, the Motion Image Applications Working Group recommends that CCSDS 766.1-R-0 be promoted to a Blue Book CCSDS Recommended Standard.
+Based on the current systems being complaint with the DMI the Motion Imagery Applications Working Group recommends the DMI be promoted to a Blue Book CCSDS Recommended Standard.

-3.0 DMI TEST GOALS
+3.0 DMI VALIDATION AND TEST GOALS

-The goal of the testing to be done is twofold:
+The goal of the validation is twofold:

 Demonstrate that current International Space Station (ISS) video systems are in compliance with the DMI for several of the applications/use-cases.